nuverxai/.github/profile/README.md

 $$\color{red} **NUVERXAI** \ - \ Innovation \ for \ **New \ Vertex** \ in \ **AI** \ and \ Digital \ Transformation$$

 At NUVERXAI Co., Ltd., we drive digital transformation and artificial intelligence (AI) innovation, delivering innovative and creative solutions through web and mobile applications.
-Our advanced technologies empower governments, businesses and individuals across diverse sectors, including Education Consulting, Immigration, Legal Services, Agriculture, and Financial Investment.
+Our advanced technologies empower governments, businesses and individuals across diverse sectors, including Education, Legal Services and Immigration, Agriculture, Biomedical Research, Financial Investment, Manufacturing and Robotics, Business Operations, Customer Services, Trading and Logistics.
 We simplify complex challenges, enhance efficiency, and unlock new possibilities with cutting-edge products.

 Our Cutting-Edge technologies include: